tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 ### Converting Variables to Binary

-To convert variables into a binary array we need an _FMemoryWriter_ and _FObjectAndNameAsStringProxyArchive_ which is derived from FArchive (Unreal's data container for all sorts of serialized data including your game content).
+To convert variables into a binary array we need an `FMemoryWriter` and `FObjectAndNameAsStringProxyArchive` which is derived from `FArchive` (Unreal's data container for all sorts of serialized data including your game content).

 We filter by Interface to avoid calling Serialize on potentially thousands of static Actors in the world we don't wish to save.
 Storing the Actor's name will be used later to identify which Actor to deserialize (load) the data for.
 You could come up with your own solution such as an [FGuid](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Core/Misc/FGuid) (mostly useful for runtime spawned Actors that might not have a consistent Name)

 The rest of the code is pretty straightforward (and explained in the comments) thanks to the built-in systems.

-To know which **#include**s to use in C++ for our FMemoryWriter and all other classes in this blog, make sure to check out the [source cpp files.](https://github.com/tomlooman/ActionRoguelike/tree/master/Source/ActionRoguelike)
+To know which `#include` to use in C++ for our `FMemoryWriter` and all other classes in this blog, make sure to check out the [source cpp files.](https://github.com/tomlooman/ActionRoguelike/tree/master/Source/ActionRoguelike)

 ```cpp
 void ASGameModeBase::WriteSaveGame()